aws-samples/aws-security-odyssey/SID402Workshop/2_ImplementSecWithIoT/README.md

 ### Overview

 In this module, you will set up an environment using the AWS IoT (Internet of Things) service.
-You will create a simulated device (a ;thing) and connect it to the AWS IoT service and watch traffic flow between the device and AWS IoT.
+You will create a simulated device (a thing) and connect it to the AWS IoT service and watch traffic flow between the device and AWS IoT.
 You will then enhance the security of the communication between the device and AWS IoT and, in so doing, learn more about the various security features offered by the service.

 *Note: Going forward, we will use the terms device and thing interchangeably.*